Save Money By Using Cloth Nappies

-Your motivation for wanting to use cloth nappies may be purely environmental, however many parents are also moving towards reusable options to save money.
-In fact, a recent Census conducted by The Nappy Gurus found money saving to be a motivation for 63% of the respondents using reusable nappies¹.
+Your motivation for wanting to use reusable nappies may be purely environmental, however many parents are also moving towards reusable options to save money.
+In fact, a recent Census conducted by The Nappy Gurus found money saving to be a motivation for 58% of the respondents using reusable nappies¹.

 It is no secret that disposable nappies are a big financial commitment.
-For at least 2.5 years, you will be adding a pack or two of nappies to your weekly shop, and £5 here or £10 there can really add up.
+For an average of 3 years, you will be adding a pack or two of nappies to your weekly shop, and £5 here or £10 there can really add up.

-By the time your child is out of nappies, you will have spent over £1200 in single use nappies, bags and wipes².
-With nothing to show for it.
+By the time your child is out of nappies, you will have spent almost £1200 in single use nappies, bags and wipes².
+With absolutely nothing to show for it.

 Disposable nappies also incur a cost to the tax paying public.
 For every £1 spent on disposables, it costs the British taxpayer 10p to dispose of them.
 This is the reason that many councils have introduced Real Nappy Incentive Schemes, to encourage people to make the switch to reusable nappy options.
 Over a period of 4 years, 9 Local Authorities in London collectively saved £321k in waste costs as a direct result of the incentive vouchers they offered ³